mushfiq11235/school-Project/DataBase Management System/README.md

 2. type npm start

 ## Starting the server side
+1.  unzip the node_modules.zip
-1. cd into the server folder
+2. cd into the server folder
-2. type node index.js
+3. type node index.js

 ## Yay
 * The client side site is at localhost:3000